-The 2006 Annual Meeting of shareholders of Fidelity National Information Services, Inc., which we refer to as FIS, will be held on October 23, 2006, at 10:00 a.m., local time, in the Peninsular Auditorium at 601 Riverside Avenue, Jacksonville, Florida 32204.
+The 2006 FIS Annual Meeting of shareholders of Fidelity National Information Services, Inc., which we refer to as FIS, will be held on , 2006, at , local time, in the Peninsular Auditorium at 601 Riverside Avenue, Jacksonville, Florida 32204.
 At the meeting, shareholders will vote upon the following proposals:

-- 1. To consider and vote upon a proposal to approve the issuance of shares of FIS common stock to the stockholders of Fidelity National Financial, Inc., which we refer to as FNF, in connection with the agreement and plan of merger, dated as of June 25, 2006, as amended and restated as of September 18, 2006, between FIS and FNF, which agreement provides for the merger of FNF with and into FIS with FIS being the surviving corporation; - 2.
-To consider and vote upon a proposal to approve the Amended and Restated Certegy Inc. Stock Incentive Plan, which will, among other things, increase the total number of shares of common stock available for issuance under the plan by an additional 4,000,000 shares and increase the limits on the number of individual awards that may be granted under the plan; - 3.
+- 1. To consider and vote upon a proposal to approve the issuance of shares of FIS common stock to the stockholders of Fidelity National Financial, Inc., which we refer to as FNF, in connection with the agreement and plan of merger, dated as of June 25, 2006, between FIS and FNF, which agreement provides for the merger of FNF with and into FIS with FIS being the surviving corporation; - 2.
+To consider and vote upon a proposal to approve the Amended and Restated Certegy Inc. Stock Incentive Plan, which will, among other things, increase the total number of shares of common stock available for issuance under the current stock incentive plan by an additional 4,000,000 shares and increase the limits on the number of individual awards that may be granted under the plan; - 3.
 To consider and vote upon a proposal to approve the FIS Employee Stock Purchase Plan; - 4.
-To consider and vote upon a proposal to approve the FIS Annual Incentive Plan; - 5.
-To consider and vote upon a proposal to elect four Class I directors to serve until the 2009 FIS Annual Meeting of shareholders; - 6.
-To consider and vote upon a proposal to ratify the appointment of KPMG LLP as FIS's independent registered public accounting firm for its fiscal year ending December 31, 2006; and - 7.
+To consider and vote upon a proposal to elect four Class I directors to serve until the 2009 FIS Annual Meeting of shareholders; - 5.
+To consider and vote upon a proposal to ratify the appointment of KPMG LLP as FIS's independent registered public accounting firm for its fiscal year ending December 31, 2006; and - 6.
 To transact such other business as may properly be brought before the FIS Annual Meeting.